-Where an Australian Apprentice successfully completes the Australian Apprenticeship prior to an Effect date, the Australian Apprentice will not be eligible for the next scheduled instalment of the New Energy Apprentice Support Payment.
+Where an Australian Apprentice successfully completes the Australian Apprenticeship prior to the claim period end date, the Australian Apprentice will not be eligible for the next scheduled instalment of the New Energy Apprentice Support Payment.

 A completion payment is made when the Australian Apprenticeship has been successfully completed.
-This payment may coincide with another payment instalment if the Australian Apprentice happens to complete their Australian Apprenticeship on an Effect date.
+This payment may coincide with another payment instalment if the Australian Apprentice happens to complete their Australian Apprenticeship on the last day of a Claim period.